MYSTERIOUS ODOR: Petroleum leak from Sunoco pumping station prompts investigation

 Authorities say they learned of the leak from residents' complaints and not Sunoco, and they are looking into why.

-"For us to react quickly in a sensible way and inform the public, we need to know right away, we will follow up as to why there was a delay of there was a delay," said Boyce.
+"For us to react quickly in a sensible way and inform the public, we need to know right away, we will follow up as to why there was a delay," said Boyce.

 Stay with Action News as we continue to follow this developing story.